openshift-pipelines/enhancements/enhancements/removing-midstream.md

 What is midstream used for?
 - Apply patches to upstream code
-  -Move patches where?
+  - Move patches where?
 Downstream?
 Upstream?
 - Branches and tags are tracked in upstream_sources.yaml
 - CI jobs used to be run to test midstream (not downstream builds) on OpenShift
 - how frequently do we need to sync branches? every merge or nightly? this needs to be automated, right?